Top 5 UI/UX Design Agencies in the World

 Team Size: 1300+ employees

 IDEO is a global design consultancy specializing in digital products, services, and UX design with offices in the US, Europe, and Asia.
-Formed in 1991, they’re one of the industry's most influential product and user experience design firms.
+Formed in 1991, they're one of the industry's most influential product and user experience UI/UX design companies.

 4. Red Antler